joshuaejs/arista_eos_audit/README.md

 Peer: 10.10.10.3 *** ASN: 65003 *** State: Established *** Up/Down: 25 May 2020 00:02:54 *** Result: PASS
 ```
 - check_mlag
-  - feature description: include tests report about the mlag status
+  - description: include tests report about the mlag status
   - required eos command: ```show mlag detail | json```
   - test failure conditions: The test fails if the MLAG state is active and the negotiation status is not connected
   - some output examples: